XpiritBV/xms-books/readme.md

-# The Xpirit book catalog
+# The XMS Book Library

-A useful list of books we, as Xpirit, think are interesting to others.
+A useful list of books we, as Xebia Microsoft Services, think are interesting to others.

 ## Customize